Michelle Obama: Fierce, Fearless & Still Fighting For The People

 Forget that First Lady Michelle Obama is one of the few First Lady’s to show love for her husband openly without scandal.

-Even if you forget all of that, we’ve got 16 other amazing accomplishments that First Lady Michelle Obama has done.
+Even if you forget all of that, we’ve got 16 other amazing accomplishments that former First Lady Michelle Obama has done.
 Take a look.

 1. In 2010, she launched Let’s Move!, bringing together community leaders, educators, medical professionals, parents, and others in a nationwide effort to address the challenge of childhood obesity.
 Let’s Move! has an ambitious goal: to solve the epidemic of childhood obesity within a generation.
 Whether it’s providing healthier food in our schools, helping kids be more physically active, or urging companies to market healthier foods to our children, Let’s Move! is focused on giving parents the support they need to make healthier choices for their kids.